-The shortage of firefighters puts a burden on the full-time firefighters which results in increased overtime costs.
-Less Call Firefighters also puts more requirements on the remaining Call Firefighters who try to respond to more calls and impacts their family commitments.
+The shortage of firefighters continues to put a burden on the full-time firefighters which results in increased overtime costs.
+Less fully trained Call Firefighters also puts more requirements on the remaining Call Firefighters who try to respond to more calls impacting their family commitments.

-Per-Diem Firefighters: We currently have 6 Per-Diem firefighters who are firefighters who do not live in Westminster and come to work shifts for our department.
+Per-Diem Firefighters: We continue to have 6 Per-Diem firefighters who are firefighters that do not live in Westminster and come to work shifts for our department.
 The reason for these firefighters is that we do not have sufficient number of call firefighters from town to cover shifts.
 Per-Diem Firefighters are either full-time firefighters or call firefighters for other communities.
 Although Per-Diem Firefighters have a place in our department they do not respond to general calls as they live too far away to make any difference in the majority of the calls we have.